AbhishekSharma6903/Cognizance/Task-6/readme.md

 **As the Covid-19 pandemic forces people to stay indoors, consumption on digital media platforms has increased.
 Not just streaming platforms, gaming platforms have also seen a surge of users and increase in the amount of time spent by consumers on such platforms.**

-*The global video game industry is thriving, despite the widespread economic disruption caused by the coronavirus.*
+<span style="color: yellow">The global video game industry is thriving, despite the widespread economic disruption caused by the coronavirus.</span>

 ---

 # 🔸Future Plans and services :- #
-## Promoting the Aatm nirbhar bharat campaign✔
+<span style="color: orange"> Promoting </span>the Aatm nirbhar <span style="color: green">bharat campaign</span>✔
 ![rog](https://c.tenor.com/RylFIKwXncAAAAAC/japan-aesthetic.gif)

 **Bringing out the best talented startups nation wide and providing them support, for the optimistion in the unicorns in india.**